wp-plugins/category-feature/readme.txt

 = 2.3.1 =

-* bug with visablity fixed
+* bug with visiblity fixed

 = 2.3 =